Numerical efficiency of explicit time integrators for phase-field models: Results discussion

 The initial conditions for pure grain growth are a periodic Voronoi tesselation of 3D space with random points, with a minimal distance of $12\Delta x$ between each point of a $(400\Delta x)^3$ domain.
 Once this simulation has reached a roughly parabolic regime ($t=1$ in the computational experiments) simulations with particles are constructed based on this configuration: For immobile particles, spheres are placed randomly in space with a target volume ratio $f_i=0.15$ and radius $r_i=6\Delta x$ in order to showcase the limiting grain size, with the distance between spheres being at least $d=2r$.
 Due to the finite extent of the phase-field this still means that some overlap exists, which does increase the effective radius but due to the low mobility the particles do not move or change shape over the simulation duration.
 However, for mobile particles this would lead to quick merging of most particles, giving a completely different geometry than expected.
 Hence for these a minimal distance of $d=2(r+e), e=8\Delta x$ is imposed, which limits the obtainable porosity as a function of this distance and the pore radius.
 Due to this limit we pick $f_m=0.05, r_m = 10\Delta x$ which is also more representative of the porosity in final stage sintering.
 While it is possible to also calculate the immobile particle case with this particle distribution, the simulation domain would need to be enlarged significantly to reach the limiting grain size.
 For the immobile parameters the classical Zener pinning theory predicts a limiting grain size of $r_{l,i} = \frac{4}{3}\frac{r}{f} \approx 53.3\Delta x$ whereas for the mobile particle distribution it would be $r_{l,m} \approx 266\Delta x$ and hence require a domain in excess of $(800\Delta x)^3$\cite{Miodownik2000}.
 While calculating such a domain poses no problems but the waiting time for the employed code, the goal of reproducing qualitative behaviour does not necessarily justify the simulative expense.

 We note that the phase-field volume $\int_V \phi(d)dV$ of a two and higher dimensional shape has an $O(W^2)$ error compared to the sharp interface volume the distance field $d$ is supposed to represent.
 In order to still obtain a porosity close to the target porosity even when the size of the particles is comparable to the interface width, the radius $r$ is transformed to a smaller equivalent radius $r_c$ such that the target volume is obtained with the help of a function function $r_c=f(r,W)$ derived in the supplementary material.
 With the centers and radius of the particles fixed, the only thing left is to place them in the domain.
-Since a diffuse initial shape is used, $\phi_\alpha = \phi(r_c-x_{min})$ is imposed for each cell while keeping the ratios of the remaining phase-fields constant as detailed in \cref{sec:triplejunction}. $x_{min}$ here is the smallest distance of this cell to any of the particle positions.
+Since a diffuse initial shape is used, $\phi_\alpha = \phi(r_c-x_{min})$ is imposed for each cell while using \cref{eq:distfix} to update the already present phase-fields. $x_{min}$ here is the smallest distance of this cell to any of the particle positions.
 The geometry is hence fully described and what remains is to fix the parameters representing the different regimes.